1. Start by Creating Your Image First

 This is the best practice to ensure the image is suitable and ready to be animated

-Go into Advanced Settings, set the format size you need.
+Go into Advanced Settings, set the aspect ratio (size) you need

 2. Prepare the Prompt for the Image